 On November 13, 2013, Plantiff Ki Yong Choi filed a Verified Shareholder Derivative Complaint in the Circuit Court for the Thirteenth Judicial Circuit in and for Hillsborough County, Florida.
 The Complaint names as defendants all of the members of the Company's current Board of Directors, as well as former director Anthony Atala.
 The complaint also names the Company as a nominal defendant only.
-The complaint alleges that, since the election of the Company's Board of Directors in August 2011, the Company's Co-CEOs have pursued their own enrichment and entrenchment at the expense of the Company and its shareholders.
+The complaint alleges that, since the election of the Company's Board of Directors in August 2011, the Company's Co-CEOs have pursued their own enrichment and entrenchment at the expense of the

+Company and its shareholders.
 The complaint asserts claims against the Board of Directors for breach of fiduciary duty, abuse of control, corporate waste, and unjust enrichment and seeks, among other things, rescission of certain transactions between the Company and the co-CEOs and damages from the Board of Directors.
 On February 14, 2014, all of the defendants filed motions to dismiss the complaint.
 The Company filed a motion to dismiss based on the plaintiff's failure to make a pre-suit demand on the Board of Directors or to establish that demand should be excused, as required by Delaware law.
+A hearing is scheduled for July 9, 2014.

 On October 11, 2013, a Complaint was filed by the Company in the Circuit Court of Hillsborough County, Florida, styled: Cryo-Cell International, Inc. v.
 Dilworth Paxson LLP et al, Case No. 13-CA-D09980.
 The Complaint alleged that Dilworth Paxson LLP and a partner for the firm were negligent and breached the duty of reasonable care owed to the Company.
 The Complaint alleges the defendant's negligence led to the cancellation of the license agreement with Cryo-Cell de Mexico.
 The Company lost profits and income that would have been earned under the original agreement and was forced to renegotiate the terms of the agreement with terms far less lucrative to the Company.
 The defendants removed the case to the United States District Court for the Middle District of Florida as permitted because the parties are citizens of different states and the amount in controversy exceeds the jurisdictional minimum of \$75,000.
 The case now bears a case number of 8:13-Civ-2639-T-33AEP.
+On June 2, 2014, a confidential settlement was executed by both parties.